farhadi/node-smpp/README.md

 By default the socket will be dropped after 30000 ms if it doesn't connect.
 A `connectTimeout` option can be sent when making connections with the server in order to change this setting.

-### Proxy protocol (v1) support :
+### Proxy protocol (v1) support (experimental):
 [Proxy Protocol header specs](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt)

 Pass `enable_proxy_protocol_detection: true` as server option.

-- Only Proxy protocol v1 is supported
+- Only Proxy protocol v1 is supported.
+Both TCP4 & TCP6.
-- `session.remote_addr` will contain the proxied source ip.
+- `session.remoteAddress` will contain the proxied source ip.
-- `session.socket.remote_addr` will contain the proxy ip.
+- `session.proxyProtocolProxy` will contain the proxy ip.
 - Even with proxy protocol detection enabled the server will understand non-proxied requests.
-- Tests are provided to make sure TCP4, TCP6 & UNKNOWN proxy headers are handled correctly.
-Tests work by injecting fake proxy protocol headers upon establishing connection.
+- Tests are provided to make sure TCP4 & TCP6 proxy headers are handled correctly.
+Tests configures the servers to automatically inject fake proxy protocol headers before establishing the net/tls connection.
 - Security: Proxy CIDRs validation is yet to be implemented.
+- Uses [findhit-proxywrap](https://www.npmjs.com/package/findhit-proxywrap), a third party library to wrap the net/tls implementations and decode the proxy-protocol header before forwarding it to the standard implementations.
+- Experimental feature: if no `enable_proxy_protocol_detection: true` option is provided, standard servers are used and the implementation is completely ignored.

+####  Compatibility issues:
+- Support for Nodejs < v4 (2015) has been dropped: Changes to supported Nodejs versions due compatibility issues of findhit-proxywrap.
+- On proxied, non-tls connections (with Nodejs < v8): Proxywrap shows some misbehaviour with the way this library inherits from the net server, the socket looses the ability to emit events.
+As a minor-fix, the `socket.emit` method is backed up and restored after the proxying to the net server, making everything work as expected.

 Encodings
 ---------